iPad Air review

 Let's begin with the essentials - skip ahead to the next section if you know the basics.

 The iPad Air runs Apple's own operating system software, iOS, and if you buy one today it will have the latest version of iOS, iOS 7, pre-installed.
 (In future Apple will release new versions of iOS, and this will be made available as an optional update you can install easily.)
 Apple is the only company that makes tablets that run iOS.
-Almost all rival tablets will run either Google's Android operating system or Microsoft's Windows 8 or Windows RT.
+Almost all rival tablets will run either Google's Android operating system (here are some thoughts on iOS vs Android) or Microsoft's Windows 8 or Windows RT.

 On top of iOS 7 and its basic functions, the iPad Air comes with a number of Apple's apps pre-installed - and while you can download alternative apps to perform their functions, the originals cannot be removed from your device unless you are willing to jailbreak it.
 Some people have mixed feelings about this.

-The pre-installed Apple apps include: Mail, FaceTime, Contacts, Music, Videos, Camera, Photos, Calendar, Clock, Notes, the Safari web browser, Game Center (which manages high scores, achievements and multi-player gaming) and Reminders.
-You can therefore use your iPad Air for emailing, browsing the internet, playing music, placing FaceTime video calls and making notes pretty much 'out of the box' - just a little setup is required, and obviously you'll need to load up any music you want to listen to.
+The pre-installed Apple apps include: Mail, FaceTime (for free video calls), Contacts, Music, Videos, Camera, Photos, Calendar, Clock, Notes, the Safari web browser, Game Center (which manages high scores, achievements and multi-player gaming) and Reminders.
+You can therefore use your iPad Air for emailing, browsing the internet, playing music, placing FaceTime video calls and making notes pretty much 'out of the box' - just a little setup is required, and obviously you'll need to download or sync any music you want to listen to.

 iPad Air review: Which rival tablets are worth considering?